-- Seek out volunteer or work opportunities in your community: Houston is home to hundreds of non-profit organizations and international organizations and companies.
+- Seek out volunteer or work opportunities in your community: New Orleans is home to hundreds of non-profit organizations and international organizations and companies.
 Look for opportunities to volunteer, intern, or work with an international company, or with an organization that works with refugees or immigrants.

 - Write about your study abroad experience: we welcome your reflections and stories on your time abroad.
+The Center for Global Education produces the Global Observer and is always looking for new submissions!
 There are also dozens of magazines, websites, and blogs devoted to the writings of study abroad students such as yourself.
 As you put your experience into words, you may find yourself learning even more about your own reactions to your time abroad, and you’ll also be helping a new generation of study abroad students enrich their own experiences.
 You might have a look at online forums such as Transitions Abroad, Student Traveler, or Frontiers.

-- Study abroad alumni volunteer: share information and answer questions about your program with prospective study abroad students in your field of study and/or residential college.
+- Share information and answer questions about your program with prospective study abroad students in your field of study and/or residential college.
 You can also volunteer at Study Abroad events such as the annual Study Abroad Fair or Photo Contest Exhibit.

-- Tulane Study Abroad Returned Contacts: a select number of outstanding study abroad alumni will be chosen each year to be a liaison between Tulane Study Abroad and the undergraduate community, assisting with promoting study abroad in a variety of ways.
+- Tulane Study Abroad Returnee Contacts: The SARC program provides a platform for study abroad alumni to be a Tulane Study Abroad and the undergraduate community, assisting with promoting study abroad in a variety of ways.